rrag/react-stockcharts/docs/md/COMING-SOON.md

-Do not store any state state in the interactive components other than hover & selected Use onComplete/onDragComplete callback to pass the [] back to owner component Experiment with a single component and use isHover on that for the entire component
+Do not store any state state in the interactive components other than hover & selected Use onComplete/onDragComplete callback to pass the [] back to owner component Experiment with a single component and use isHover on that for the entire component `prevMouseXY` -> move this to ChartCanvas change the interactive components to axis canvas after drawing when mouse hover (over 20ms) happens move it to interactive canvas on blur move it back to axis canvas when selected keep it on interactive canvas on unselect move to axis canvas

 1. Parallel trend lines
 1. Fib Circles